 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 Unlike most of Europe, Poland does not use the Euro.
-However, it’s pretty fun to use a currency totally unique to one country, and in this post you’ll learn everything you need to know about what currency you need to use in Poland.
-You’ll also learn why Poland having its own currency is a great thing for travellers!
+However, it’s pretty fun to use a currency totally unique to one country, and in this post you’ll learn everything you need to know about Polish currency.

 What Currency Does Poland Use?

-The local currency in Poland is the Polish Zloty (PLN).
+The local currency of Poland is the Polish Zloty (PLN).
 This can come as a surprise to unprepared travellers who, logically, think that since Poland is in the EU they use the Euro.

 Worry not, though.
 You’ll soon learn to love the Polish Zloty because it offers great value to tourists!
 Compared to prices in the UK, US and Western Europe, Poland is incredibly cheap to travel to.